chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-01-rose-autopar.markdown

 ## A. Overview

-This tool is an implementation of automatic parallelization using OpenMP.
-It can automatically insert OpenMP directives into input serial C/C++ codes.
-For input programs with existing OpenMP directives, the tool will double check the correctness when the right option is turned on.
+The goal of this tutorial is to learn how to use an automatic parallelizaiton tool, autoPar, built using ROSE. autoPar can automatically insert OpenMP directives into input serial C/C++ codes.
+For input programs with existing OpenMP directives, the tool can also double check the correctness when the right option is turned on.

 The source files are currently located in ```$ROSE_SRC/projects/autoParallelization```.
 A standalone executable program (named ```autoPar``` ) is generated and installed to the installation tree of ROSE (under ```$ROSE_PATH/bin```).
 Test input files are located at ```$ROSE_SRC/projects/autoParallelization/tests```.
 You can test the tool in ```$ROSE_BUILD/projects/autoParallelization``` by typing ```make check```.
-There is a section in ROSE manual: 12.7 Automatic Parallelization pdf It is used to explore semantics-aware automatic parallelization, as described in our papers:
+There is a section in ROSE manual: 12.7 Automatic Parallelization *pdf(http://rosecompiler.org/docs/snapshots/Edited%20ROSE-UserManual%209_10_231.pdf)*.
+It is used to explore semantics-aware automatic parallelization, as described in our papers:

-A workshop paper: Chunhua Liao, Daniel J. Quinlan, Jeremiah J. Willcock and Thomas Panas, Extending Automatic Parallelization to Optimize High-Level Abstractions for Multicore, In Proceedings of the 5th international Workshop on OpenMP: Evolving OpenMP in An Age of Extreme Parallelism (Dresden, Germany, June 3–05, 2009). pdf
+A workshop paper: Chunhua Liao, Daniel J. Quinlan, Jeremiah J. Willcock and Thomas Panas, Extending Automatic Parallelization to Optimize High-Level Abstractions for Multicore, In Proceedings of the 5th international Workshop on OpenMP: Evolving OpenMP in An Age of Extreme Parallelism (Dresden, Germany, June 3–05, 2009). *pdf(https://e-reports-ext.llnl.gov/pdf/368494.pdf)*

 A journal version of the paper: Chunhua Liao, Daniel J. Quinlan, Jeremiah J. Willcock and Thomas Panas, Semantic-Aware Automatic Parallelization of Modern Applications Using High-Level Abstractions, Journal of Parallel Programming, Accepted in Jan.
-2010 pdf
+2010 *pdf(https://e-reports-ext.llnl.gov/pdf/384220.pdf)*

 Similar to ROSE, autoPar is released under the BSD license.